Phone: (202) 296-5505 Email: info@winvale.com

 3. What’s the Best Way to Find Government Opportunities?

-There are several different ways you can find opportunities to do business with the government.
-We recommend becoming part of the GSA Schedules program (also referred to as MAS program).
 GSA works with industry partners to make sure they are compliant with basic federal regulations and policies and offer goods and services at fair and reasonable prices.
 This partnership allows agencies to use streamlined ordering procedures to purchase, saving all parties time and money, making it a preferred contract vehicle for federal agencies.

 You can also search the Contract Opportunities Search Tool on SAM.gov find other government contracting opportunities.
 View procurement notices from federal contracting offices to find opportunities to bid for federal business.
 These include pre-solicitation notices, solicitation notices, award notices and sole source notices.

-4. Which Acquisition Tool is Best?
+4. Which Acquisition Path is Best?

 The agency has to do less work if you’ve done your homework.
 This is a major advantage to holding a GSA Schedule contract, as it trims the length of the procurement process in comparison to vendors without a GSA Schedule contract.
 GSA’s MAS program aims to streamline the government procurement process for not only eligible federal, state, and local agencies, but also for MAS program contract holders.
-Having a GSA Schedule is a big leg up in conducting activity with the federal government.

-5. So You Just Need a Contract to Start Getting Sales?
+5. So, You Just Need a Contract to Start Getting Sales?

 Contract acquisition is just the beginning.
 Many potential government contractors think they are free and clear once they get a GSA contract.
 However, as with most of the U.S. government, bureaucracy is a key element to factor in.
-In order to maintain your GSA Contract, you must remain compliant.
-Some of the tasks needed to stay compliant include updating your price list, reporting your GSA sales, and keeping a number of administrative documents up to date.
-GSA also provides a GSA Schedule Contractor Compliance Checklist which breaks down every detail of what needs to be in place to maintain your GSA contract.
+In order to maintain your GSA contract, you must remain compliant.

 As a GSA contractor, you also have several tools at your disposal to help you actively market and find opportunities.
 You will need to be proactive about searching for relevant opportunities and making sure your offerings are visible to government customers.